opensearch-project/cross-cluster-replication/docs/RFC.md

 - Security plugin fully enabled on both clusters
 - Security plugin enabled only for TLS on both clusters (opendistro_security.ssl_only)

-Since the replication steps are implemented using standard Elasticsearch action framework, audit logging works seamlessly as well.
+Since the replication steps are implemented using standard OpenSearch action framework, audit logging works seamlessly as well.

 ### Permission model